What is Brand Equity Model?

 Aaker model consists of 5 components:

-This explains the level of loyalty that a customer shows towards a brand
+This explains the level of loyalty that a customer shows toward a brand

 This is the extent to which the brand is popular in the market